barebox/barebox/Documentation/user/bootchooser.rst

 It could makes sense to store the result of the last *bootchooser* operation in the *state* variable set as well.
 In order to do so, add a node with the name ``last_chosen`` to the *state* variable set. *bootchooser* will use it if present.
-The *state' variable set definition then looks like:
+The *state* variable set definition then looks like:

 .. code-block:: text